fungos/seed/contrib/README.md

 - Include "internal.h" to "glfw/internal.h";
 - Added platform.h to glfw/ root, with redirect to platform specific headers;
 - Added "#define GLFW_NO_GLU 1" to glfw.h;
+- Added parameter button to GLFWmousewheelfun in glfw.h and platform specific code;

 GLEW